jafingerhut/p4lang-tests/README-small-examples.md

 simultaneously.

-There is still no dependency out of table1, except to table5, because table1 does cannot modify the field read in the condition.
+There is still no dependency out of table1, except to table5, because table1 cannot modify the field in the condition.

 With condition nodes, we get into an extra level of detail on what execution orders are possible.